-P8B.3 Proposals shall identify appropriate SuDS discharge outlets for surface water runoff (both above and underground).
+P8B.6 Proposals shall identify appropriate SuDS discharge outlets for surface water runoff (both above and underground).

-P8B.4 Where discharge is into an ordinary watercourse with known surface water flooding issues, a flood flow (i.e. watercourse bank full) shall be applied as a constraint in runoff calculations.
+P8B.7 Where discharge is into an ordinary watercourse with known surface water flooding issues, a flood flow (i.e. surcharged outfall) shall be applied as a constraint in runoff calculations., using the 1% AEP event, plus relevant catchment specific, climate change fluvial flow.

-P8B.5 Drainage strategies shall consider and account for the potential increase in the volume of runoff from a development as a result of increases in the area of impermeable surfaces.
+P8B.8 Drainage strategies shall consider and account for the potential increase in the volume of runoff from a development as a result of increases in the area of impermeable surfaces.